Before you dive into all this awesome info… keep a few things in mind:

 What is Insulin Resistance?

 Insulin is a hormone made by the pancreas which turns allows your cells to use glucose for energy.
 When you’re insulin resistant your body doesn’t turn glucose into energy efficiency because your cells are resistant to insulin’s message, and you get too much sugar in your blood, which when not used for energy will be stored as fat.
 Now, someone who burns glycogen efficiently won’t gain weight from eating carbs.
 I’m not saying they are bad.
 My husband who is an endurance athlete loves him some carbs and he is super lean.
 All his faculties work how they should though.
 Mine don’t.

 Being insulin sensitive is a good thing; you want to be an insulin secretor!
 Which most folks are, good for you!
 Good news is, a ketogenic diet helps make you more insulin sensitive YEAY!

 Diva Cup … because tampons are gross and bad for you.

-Use a cylce tracker, there are lots of easy to use apps for your phone, I use THIS ONE.
+Use a cycle tracker, there are lots of easy to use apps for your phone, I use THIS ONE.

 Autoimmune Health and Hormones

 Fluctuations in our hormones affect every aspect of our health.
 I often experience inflammatory symptoms with the with ovulation.
 From swollen gums to painful joints.
 These symptoms were very harsh, but fortunately, through cleaning up my diet, and using keto to balance my hormones, I have seen a reduction in these symptoms.
 However, there are many layers to this.
 For me personally, it is a combination of losing weight, eliminating stored toxin and reversing estrogen dominance.
 As someone who has been overweight most of my life, my insulin resistance and estrogen dominance go hand in hand.